Are you wondering if you should visit the Galleria Borghese when you come to Rome?

 Figure in time to get to the museum (this of course depends on where you are coming from, and how you will get there).

 So all together, I'd say count on a good 3-4 hours out of your day.

 My top recommendation for a guide to this museum is to do their audio tour.
 You cannot book this in advance.
 You just get it on the day you visit.

-You have the choice of a docent who speaks English or Italian, and sometimes (but not always) several other languages are also available, including French, Spanish and German.
+You have the choice of a docent who speaks English or Italian, and sometimes, several other languages may also be available, including French, Spanish and German.

 Wondering where to have breakfast, lunch or dinner before or after your Borghese Gallery visit?